 Tarragon is a perennial herb in the Asteraceae family.
 It is native to central and eastern Europe but can now be found in many parts of the world.
 The Tarragon plants grow to be about 2-3 feet tall and have slender, dark green leaves.
 The leaves have a sweet, anise-like flavor and are used to add flavor to many dishes.

-Can Dogs Eat Tarragon?
 The short answer is yes, tarragon is safe for dogs to eat.
 However, as with anything, it is essential to feed tarragon to your dog in moderation.
 Tarragon is high in vitamins and minerals but contains a small amount of oxalic acid.
 This acid can cause problems if your dog overeats it.
 Symptoms of oxalic acid poisoning in dogs include vomiting, diarrhea, and difficulty breathing.
-Contact your veterinarian immediately if you think your dog has sated tarragon.
+Contact your vet immediately if you think your dog has sated tarragon.

 What are the Health Risks of tarragon for dogs?